 Part of an honest conversation is to ask for what you want.
 What a refreshing concept!
 No more criticizing and blaming the the other person, no more passive aggressive manipulation, you just come right out and say what it is you need.
 Here is something I came up with for my family a couple of years ago.
 It’s still written on a piece of paper on the side of the fridge as a reminder.

-- My desire for a clean house needs to be respected even if it is not understood or shared.
+My desire for a clean house needs to be respected even if it is not understood or shared Click To Tweet

 That is calm, respectful, assertive, and to the point.
 And it did get results.
-After I wrote that, my family began to see that having a clean home was a priority for me and that I really wasn’t asking for anything unreasonable or extraordinary, and they began to help more and complain less.
+After I wrote that, my family began to see that having a clean home was a priority for me.
+Also, that I really wasn’t asking for anything unreasonable or extraordinary.
+They began to help more and complain less.

 Similarly the messy person in the relationship needs to have the right to not be nagged over every little thing.
 Our arrangement is that if the public areas of the house are presentable, I don’t gripe (very much) about the non-public areas of the house.
 If he wants to keep 8 empty drink cups in the den, or let the dust bunnies run wild around his computer area, that’s OK, so long as he helps keep the living room and kitchen mostly clean.
 That’s a compromise we can both live with.

 Same thing with kids.
 If I ease up about little things like having to have the dishwasher loaded a certain way, or the towels folded just so.
 Instead I show a little appreciation when they help out with things.
 That makes them more likely to cooperate.
 And I need to understand that their idea of clean isn’t always the same as mine, but it doesn’t make them bad or lazy people – just different.